caitlinw29/bbc-clone/README.md

 # BBC-Clone

-Exercise creating a simple layout similar to BBC's site, using grid and flexbox.
+Exercise creating a simple layout similar to BBC's site, using CSS grid.

+Base html skeleton, images for mockup, and basic css stylings were provided by Scrimba for the exercise.

 ## Table of Contents